ANL-CEEESA/UnitCommitment.jl/docs/src/guides/problem.md

   some units must remain operational regardless of whether it is economical for them to do so.
 Must-run constraints are used to enforce such requirements.

-- **Investment decisions:** If investment costs are provided, the model decides not only how to operate existing generators, but also whether to invest in new units.
-An investment decision is represented by a binary variable indicating whether the generator has been built by a given time period.
-Once invested, a unit remains permanently available (the investment decision is irreversible).
+- **Investment decisions:** Thermal generators may have a positive investment cost, which indicates that this unit is only available if an investment is made.
+An investment decision is represented by a binary variable indicating whether the generator has been built at a given time period.
+Once invested, the unit remains permanently available (the investment decision is irreversible).
 A generator can only be committed (turned on) after it has been invested in.
 Investment costs are incurred at the time of the investment and can be scaled using an investment cost weight to balance short-term operational costs against long-term capital expenditures.

 ### Sets and constants